 9.1 Silk Fibroin Biomaterials

-The physical properties of B. mori silk fibroin — including its exceptional tensile strength (approaching that of steel on a weight-adjusted basis), extensibility, biocompatibility, biodegradability, and chemical versatility — have generated intense interest in its exploitation as a biomaterial.
+The physical properties of B. mori silk fibroin, including its exceptional tensile strength (approaching that of steel on a weight-adjusted basis), extensibility, biocompatibility, biodegradability, and chemical versatility, have generated intense interest in its exploitation as a biomaterial.
 Silk fibroin can be processed from degummed cocoons through dissolution in concentrated chaotropic salt solutions, dialysis to remove salt, and subsequent reconstitution into an aqueous fibroin solution that serves as the precursor for multiple material formats.
 These include films, sponges, hydrogels, microneedles, micro- and nanofibres, and microspheres, each with distinct mechanical and biological properties tailored to different applications (Rockwood et al., 2011).
 The detailed protocols for fabricating these materials were systematically documented and widely disseminated by Rockwood et al. (2011), enabling broad uptake across the biomaterials research community.

 In the field of tissue engineering, silk fibroin scaffolds have been employed as substrates for the culture and directed differentiation of diverse cell types, including osteoblasts, chondrocytes, fibroblasts, endothelial cells, cardiomyocytes, and neural progenitor cells.
-The slow and tuneable degradation rate of silk fibroin — controllable through crystallinity, crosslink density, and scaffold architecture — makes it particularly attractive for applications requiring sustained mechanical support during tissue regeneration over extended periods.
+The slow and tuneable degradation rate of silk fibroin, controllable through crystallinity, crosslink density, and scaffold architecture, makes it particularly attractive for applications requiring sustained mechanical support during tissue regeneration over extended periods.
 Silk fibroin has been combined with other biopolymers, including collagen, hyaluronic acid, chitosan, alginate, and synthetic polymers, to produce composite scaffolds with bespoke mechanical and bioactive properties (Kundu et al., 2013).
 In vivo studies in rodent and ovine models have demonstrated the biocompatibility of silk fibroin implants and their remodelling by host tissues over periods of months, supporting the progression of several silk-based devices towards clinical evaluation (Kundu et al., 2013).

 9.2 Silk-Based Drug Delivery Systems